gersonmontenegro/cv/README.md

 Through the above list, I trying to define every stage on my project.
 Some of them are done, another are on the way, and the rest is waiting.

-In less than 140 characters, is just a little document that explain that I'm making an application with client side, and server side.
+In less than 140 characters, is just a little document that explain what I'm making an application with client side, and server side.

 I hope to publish it at least in the play store.